Skip to content

 What is a property chain?

 A property chain is a series of linked house purchases that all need to take place to complete the chain.
-If you are just buying, you will be at the beginning of the chain.
-If you only need to sell your property, you will be at the end.
+If you are a first-time buyer, you will be at the beginning of the chain.
+If you only need to sell your property – to move into long-term care, for example, you will be at the end.
+Property chains exist because, once you’re on the property ladder, you will usually have to sell your home to buy another house or flat.

 How long does it take to buy a house in a property chain?

+However, if things go wrong, you could be waiting a long time.
+So, it’s wise to give yourself at least six months to buy a house in a property chain.
 The more sales that need to go through, the longer the list of reasons the chain could collapse.
 These include:

 • One of the buyers is unable to get a mortgage